Alignment, Start Line and Clubface Control

 - “Face control is all hands.”
 It's mostly body and geometry set by address, then delivered by timing you can trust.

-Start line is mostly the face angle at impact; curve comes from face‑to‑path.
+Start line is mostly the face angle at impact; curve is mainly caused by the face-to-path relationship‑to‑path**.
 Aim is where your body and clubface point at address.
 Those two can fight if ball position shifts your shoulders.

 - The subtle setup trap